Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: World Models (WMs)

-Multi-modal generation approaches integrate multiple sensor modalities and data types as input, and output multi-modal data that can include camera images, LiDAR point clouds and depth estimation.
+\textbf{Multi-modal Generation:} Multi-modal generation approaches integrate multiple sensor modalities and data types as input, and output multi-modal data that can include camera images, LiDAR point clouds and depth estimation.

-HoloDrive~\cite{wu2024holodrive} introduces a unified framework for joint 2D-3D scene generation, addressing limitations of single-modality approaches.
-It employs BEV-to-Camera and Camera-to-BEV transformation modules to bridge heterogeneous generative models.
-Therefore, it ensures consistency between 2D and 3D representations while leveraging both camera images and LiDAR point clouds for the generation of coherent street scenes.
+Aiming to address limitations of single-modality approaches, HoloDrive~\cite{wu2024holodrive} introduces a unified framework for joint 2D-3D scene generation.
+It employs \gls{bev}-to-Camera and Camera-to-\gls{bev} transformation modules to bridge heterogeneous generative models.
+Therefore, it ensures consistency between 2D and 3D representations while using both camera images and LiDAR point clouds for the generation of consistent street scenes.
+Further, GEM~\cite{hassan2024gem} proposes a framework for generating realistic environments by integrating multi-modal sensor data, including camera images, and depth estimation.

-BEVWorld~\cite{zhang2024bevworld} performed world modeling through a unified BEV latent space that integrates multi-modal sensor inputs.
-The framework comprises a multi-modal tokenizer and a latent BEV sequence diffusion model that encodes multi-modal data into a unified BEV latent space, aligning visual semantics with geometric information in a self-supervised manner.

-GEM~\cite{hassan2024gem} proposes a versatile framework for generating realistic environments by integrating multi-modal sensor data, including camera images, and depth estimation.
 It employs a generative model based on a spatial-temporal transformer capable of predicting dynamic scene evolution regarding visual generation and depth estimation.
+BEVWorld~\cite{zhang2024bevworld} performed world modeling through a unified \gls{bev} latent space that also integrates multi-modal sensor inputs.
+The framework includes a multi-modal tokenizer and a latent \gls{bev} sequence \gls{dm} that encodes multi-modal data into a unified \gls{bev} latent space.
+This method aims at aligning visual semantics with geometric information in a self-supervised manner.